Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (measured in MB per second) that can be transferred past the external memory interface within a second.
-It's worked out by multiplying the card's bus width by its memory speed.
-In the case of DDR type memory, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be transported across the external memory interface in one second.
+It's calculated by multiplying the bus width by the speed of its memory.
+If it uses DDR RAM, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices